Demi Lovato Celebrates Her 27th Birthday With Ariana Grande & Her ‘New Family’ In Sweet Video

 Demi Lovato rang in her birthday with Ariana Grande and company!

 Yesterday, Lovato made a rare appearance on her Instagram page, posting not one but two videos of how she rang in her 27th birthday.
-In the first Instagram post that was shared for her 73 million-plus Instagram followers, Demi shared a behind-the-scenes look of herself, Ariana, and the crew with her fans to celebrate the big day.
+In the first Instagram post that was shared with her 73 million-plus Instagram followers, Demi shared a behind-the-scenes look of herself, Ariana, and the crew with her fans to celebrate the big day.
 The video starts off with the gang all putting their hands in the center and wishing Demi a happy birthday.
 Before she heads on stage, Ariana gives Demi a huge hug.
 Scooter Braun, who is Lovato’s new manager, snapped the video of the celebration.

 “This was too sweet not to post…. before show prayer they did this for my bday,” Lovato wrote in the caption.
 “I’m so so proud of you @arianagrande.
 You fu***ng killed that!!!
 I love you tons.”

 That particular post has earned the singer a ton of attention from her legion of fans, racking up over 2 million views in addition to 11,000-plus comments.
-Some followers commented on the photo to let Lovato know that she looks happy and healthy and they’re glad to see that while countless others chimed in on the post to wish her a happy birthday.
-And shortly after Demi shared the first video with fans, she followed it up with one more Instagram video.
+Some followers commented on the photo to let Lovato know that she looks happy and healthy, and they’re glad to see that while countless others chimed in on the post to wish her a happy birthday.
+Shortly after Demi shared the first video with fans, she followed it up with one more Instagram video.

 In the second adorable post, Demi sits in front of a birthday cake before blowing out her candles.
 She is once again surrounded by friends, including Ariana Grande, who applaud her as she blows out the candles and makes a wish.
 Before the video comes to an end, it shows Grande, who is all smiles on her friends’ special day.